beyond-all-reason/RecoilEngine/doc/site/guides/blender-gltf-import.markdown

 ![image]({{ site.baseurl }}/assets/guides/blender-gltf-7.png)
 6. Finally choose the folder and filename and press `Export glTF 2.0` button
 ![image]({{ site.baseurl }}/assets/guides/blender-gltf-8.png)

+*You can export additional attributes not listed on the screenshots, there's no harm in that*

 # Load the GLTF model in Recoil
 Out of all custom attributes defined in the Scene's GLTF or in the Lua file the two you should probably define in any case are `tex1` and `tex2`.
 The rest are defined per use case.